Eight Evil Lessons for Halloween

 Halloween, with its strong traditions of dookin fir aipples, carving turnips and guising, is an ideal time to use Scots in the classroom.
 Try some of the following:

-Watch the Dookin for aipples video and share stories of Halloween traditions with your class.
-How many of these are described using Scots?
+Watch the Halloween video from the Moving imgae Archive, courtesy of National Libray of Scotland: Dookin for aipples video.
+Share stories of Halloween traditions with your class.
+How many of these traditions can be described using Scots?

 Research the origins of Halloween here.

 Listen to Alan Bissett’s ghost stories, written in modern Scots with a contemporary setting.

 Colour in one of our Halloween pictures - downloadable below.